neo4j-contrib/neo4j-mazerunner/README.md

     RETURN DISTINCT id(a) as id, a.pagerank as pagerank ORDER BY pagerank DESC

-## Usage Examples
+## Available Metrics

-To run graph analysis algorithms, HTTP GET request on the following Neo4j server endpoints:
+To begin graph analysis jobs on a particular metric, HTTP GET request on the following Neo4j server endpoints:

 ### PageRank